 In 2019, Kraken Security Labs revealed that both the Trezor One and Trezor Model T have a physical vulnerability.
 While the wallets are thought to be safe from remote, internet-based attacks, Kraken Security Labs proved that if someone gets their hands on the physical device itself, they could compromise it within approximately 15 minutes.

 That said, all of these hardware wallets are still much more secure than any hot wallet.

 Trezor vs. Ledger: Features

 Both wallets have a display screen, although Trezor screens are larger and can display additional lines of text.
 Those who struggle to read fine print may prefer a Trezor wallet as they have a large colored display that makes things easy to read and verify.

-For Ledger, most of the actions that users take happen in the Ledger Live desktop app (or mobile app in the case of the Nano X).
+For Ledger, most of the actions that users take happen in the Ledger Live desktop app (or mobile app).
 The MyTrezor.com web-based interface or the Trezor app for Android will be required to use a Trezor wallet.